UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 <!--Images 1-2:-->
 ### Wrapper Script
-Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [Example 2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), as well as running a subset (e.g. energy and vertices) of the consecutive workflows.
+Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [Example 2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), as well as running a subset (e.g. Energy Filtering and Vertex Extraction) of the consecutive workflows.
 The vectorization software allows the user to pick up in the middle or re-run parts of the vectorization with different parameters or curations.
 Wrapper scripts are not required, as all of the input parameters and image files and locations are automatically saved in the output ```batch_*``` folder.
 **Image A Input File Location Selection** | **Starting Workflow Step Selection** :---: | :---:
 ![](tutorial/1.png)|![](tutorial/2.png)

 ## Energy Image
-Default energy filtering processing parameters (purely Gaussian kernel) will work well for the images demonstrated here.
+Default Energy Filtering processing parameters (purely Gaussian kernel) will work well for the images demonstrated here.
 If instead of the lumen, the vessel wall is illuminated, try starting with an 80/20 Gaussian/Ideal mixture, and a 50/50 annular/spherical ratio.
-After running the first step ("energy") of the SLAVV workflow, vessels in the requested size range should have dark centerlines in the "energy" image.
+After running the first step (```'energy'```) of the SLAVV workflows, vessels in the requested size range should have dark centerlines in the "Energy" Image.

-#### Minimum intensity projection of the first 100 microns of each the three energy-filtered images:
+#### Minimum intensity projection of the first 100 microns of each the three Energy-Filtered images:
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/001.png)|![](tutorial/001b.png)|![](tutorial/001c.png)

 ## GCI Overview
-After vertices are automatically extracted (as local minima) from the energy image, the user can curate the vertex objects.
+After vertices are automatically extracted (as local minima) from the Energy Image, the user can curate the vertex objects.
 The Graphical Curator Interface (GCI) has four windows (starting in top right and moving counter-clockwise):
 1. [Volume Map](#Volume-Map)
 2. [Volume Display](#Volume-Display)
 3. [Intensity Histogram](#Intensity-Histogram)